deep cavities at workplace

 Deep Cavities - The Silent Intruder

-Workplace habits, often laden with sugary snacks and caffeinated indulgences, coupled with stress-induced teeth grinding, create an environment conducive to the stealthy emergence of deep cavities.
+Workplace habits, such as consuming sugary snacks, caffeinated beverages, and stress-induced teeth grinding, create an environment ripe for deep cavities.

 Impact of Deep Cavities on Workplace